Category Archives: Jack Lemmon

 Grade: A-

-The Apartment (1960) is another gem by Billy Wilder (Sunset Boulevard, The Lost Weekend), this one is set in 1959 New York City, a setting and period I just adore.
+The Apartment (1960) is another gem by Billy Wilder (Sunset Boulevard, The Lost Weekend), this one is set in 1959 New York City, a setting and period I adore.

 The black and white are highly effective as they portray the loneliness and bleakness of the characters who are all friendless, sad, and starved for love.

-It questions social morality and getting ahead in the corporate world, but goes from drama to romantic comedy, but with no sappiness.
-Quite the contrary, as the film has dark moments of despair and angst.
+It questions social morality and getting ahead in the corporate world, but goes from drama to romantic comedy, with no sappiness.

-Jack Lemmon and Shirley MacLaine are terrific but knocked down a notch as I didn’t exactly see the chemistry between them, but is an excellent film.
+Jack Lemmon and Shirley MacLaine are terrific but knocked down a notch as I didn’t exactly see the chemistry between them, but is still an excellent film.

 The Apartment (1960) won the Best Picture Oscar.